|

 One of the best ways to see the island is to go on a round island van trip.
 As you travel around coastal roads, you will see quaint Malay villages with wooden houses on stills under the shade of coconut trees.
 Now and then, you will catch glimpses of the white sand and the shimmering blue sea.
 In the forests, you may chance upon shy deer or playful monkeys darting among the branches.

-formerly known as Pan Pacific Pangkor Resort is located on the idyllic island of Pangkor on the west of Peninsula Malaysia.
 The resort has a magnificent 1.2 km beachfront fringed by 73 acres of lush tropical greenery and rainforests and emerald green waters.
 An excellent retreat for a memorable beachside holiday.

 |